carbon-language/carbon-lang/lldb/docs/python_api_enums.rst

 information that is requested.
 These bits also can indicate what actually did get resolved during query function calls.

-Each definition corresponds to a one of the member variables in this class, and requests that that item be resolved, or indicates that the member did get resolved.
+Each definition corresponds to one of the member variables in this class, and requests that that item be resolved, or indicates that the member did get resolved.